EXPLAINER: Why Poland declared state of emergency at border

 THE RESPONSE

-Poland, Lithuania and Latvia have been fortifying their borders with Belarus, and have managed recently to stop thousands of people trying to enter their countries.
+Poland, Lithuania and Latvia have been fortifying their borders with Belarus, and have managed recently to stop thousands of people trying to enter.
 Hundreds have also been detained and put in closed centers.
 Some have applied for asylum but it is unlikely that many will receive it after entering the EU in an illegal manner.

-There have been reports that some people have also managed to go undetected and made their way to Germany or elsewhere in Western Europe — the typical destination for refugees in Europe.
+There have been reports that some people have made their way undetected to Germany or elsewhere in Western Europe — the typical destination for refugees in Europe.

-Lithuania said last week that it had sent home 14 Iraqis who crossed from Belarus last month and many more “would follow them” soon.
+Lithuania said last week it had sent home 14 Iraqis who crossed from Belarus and many more “would follow them” soon.

 STRANDED GROUP